Mercury Blues: Critical reception

 Kevin John Coryne of Country Universe gave the song a B grade, calling it "a throwaway track that ended up being a pretty big hit."
 He went on to say that it "might be the least essential Jackson hit of its era."

 Music video

 The music video was directed by Piers Plowden and premiered in mid-1993.
 Keith Urban makes an appearance in the video as a guitar player.

 In popular culture

-His rendition was used by the Ford Motor Company for Ford pickup truck commercials, changing the line "crazy 'bout a Mercury" to "crazy 'bout a Ford truck."
+Jackson's rendition was used by the Ford Motor Company for Ford pickup truck commercials, changing the line "crazy 'bout a Mercury" to "crazy 'bout a Ford truck."
 Jackson performed the original "Mercury" version of the song live "in-studio" on an episode of the hit ABC sitcom Home Improvement in 1996.
 The David Lindley version appeared on the "Florence Italy" episode of Miami Vice on February 14, 1986.